ECS189E/project-f19-tutorntutee/README.md

 Two buttons option, "I Want To Learn" & "I Want To Teach"

 TuteeView:
+Search for course/tutor.
+Upload which course he/she want to be taught then we can display in TutorView.
+An option to fulfill his/her personal information, like major, freshstudent or senior, which courses taking this quarter

 TutorView:
+Search for course/tutee.
+Upload which course he/she want to tutot then we can display in TuteeView.
+An option to fulfill his/her personal information, like major, graduate or undergraduate, which courses has taken.

 ### Sprint Two
+chat function, video function

 ### Sprint Three